12 quirky little characters that encourage discussions about feelings

-So here it is: A Pocket of Stones—a set of 12 hand-crafted ceramic heads, each one a different shape and bearing a different facial expression.
-These quirky little characters are ideal for talking about feelings.
-They can be used by themselves or with other play therapy materials and, while they’re perfect for all ages, they have a special resonance for some children.
+These quirky little characters are the ideal tool for helping users talk about feelings.
+They can be used by themselves or with other play therapy materials, and while they’re perfect for all ages, they are especially useful when tackling big topics with children.

-Fans of our picture book The Wrong Stone and the card set Stones …have feelings too! will be delighted to find some of the same characters coming to life in 3D form.
+Fans of our picture book The Wrong Stone and the card set Stones …have feelings too! will be delighted to find some of the same characters coming to life as a tactile resource.

 Stories and Reviews

 I must tell you that every time I get a parcel from Innovative Resources, my children have much pleasure in pulling out and sampling whatever I have brought.
 My fifteen year old daughter loves the Pocket of Stones and informed me that kids will love them.
 Hmmm maybe young people do too—now that’s a thought!!!
 Thanks again,

 The Masks of Grief